AysegulERDOGUS/SQL-Netflix_Project/README.md

-## Netflix Data Analysis with SQL
+## Netflix Data Analysis Project – Using SQL

-- In this project, we analyze Netflix data using SQL and thoroughly examine the database to answer questions about newly added content, the most popular actors, and more
+This project involves comprehensive analysis of a Netflix dataset that was previously cleaned.
+Columns containing multiple values were correctly parsed using SQL queries, making the data model more organized and easier to analyze, resulting in a consistent and relational structure.
+Detailed queries were written to answer many questions, ranging from newly added content to the actors with the most roles.

+You can access the previously completed data cleaning project here :          https://github.com/AysegulERDOGUS/Data_Cleaning

-## Goals
+## Project Goal

-- The main objective is to use SQL to analyze the data and answer key questions.
+The main goal is to analyze the data using SQL and answer key questions.

-## Key Questions & Approach
+## Key Questions Analyzed

-- What new content has been added recently?
-The release dates were analyzed to identify newly added films and TV series.
+* What new content has been added in the last 5 years?
-- How many films and TV shows are there in each category?
-The number of titles in each genre was analyzed.
+* How much content exists in each genre?
+* Who are the actors with the most roles?
+* In which countries has the content been released, and what is the distribution?